Mindfulness Meditation: Making Meditation Work for You

 My advice to you is, be patient.
 I know that’s not what you want to hear, but it’s the truth.

 When I first began practicing, I had the hardest time focusing on my breath.
-As I told you, I quit in the beginning because it made me so frustrated.
+I quit in the beginning because it made me so frustrated.
 Everywhere I read something about meditation, people were saying how calm and serene it made your mind.

 The trick when thoughts become present, whether negative or positive, is not to suppress them.
 Try your best to become an observer of them.

-Remember, our objective is not to become thoughtless, but aware of the thoughts we have.
-Once we understand our thoughts, we are then capable of controlling them.
+Remember, your objective is not to become thoughtless, but aware of the thoughts you have.
+Once you understand your thoughts, you are then capable of controlling them.

 Final Thoughts

-While there are many ways to cultivate mindfulness, I recommend meditation as the best way to reap the full effects.
+While there are many ways to train mindfulness in sports, I recommend meditation as the best way to reap the full effects.

 Thank you for reading and I wish you the best of success in all you do.